Nitrogen vs Normal Air in Tyres: Key Differences

 3. Tyre pressure maintenance

 When it relates to loss of inflated pressure, nitrogen air has a little advantage.
-This is due to the fact that Nitrogen molecules are bigger than those of air, causing them to move slowly and retain pressure for a longer period of time.
+This is because Nitrogen molecules are bigger than those of air, causing them to move slowly and retain pressure for a longer period.

 However, to be completely honest, this distinction is not big enough to conclude that nitrogen air is superior to normal air for tyres.
-If you monitor your tyre pressures on a regular basis, you will barely even detect the difference.
+If you monitor your tyre pressures regularly, you will barely even detect the difference.

 4. Cooling